2.20 Events After the Reporting Period

 e) The after tax discount rates used for various cash generating units.

-The Company believes that any reasonably possible change in the key assumptions on which a recoverable amount is based would not cause the aggregate carrying amount to exceed the aggregate recoverable amount of the cash-generating unit.
+The Company believes that any reasonably possible change in the key assumptions on which a recoverable amount is based would not cause the aggregate carrying amount to exceed the aggregate recoverable amount of the cash¬ generating unit.

-43 Taxes
+42 Taxes

-The Company has carried forward unabsorbed depreciation amounting to ?
-5,343,54 (as at 31 March 23 ?
-5,413.61) under the Income tax Act, 1961, for which there is no expiry date for tax utilisation.
-Futher, the Company also has carried forward losses aggregating to ?
-1,089.33 (as at 31 March 2023 ^ 1,006.38) under the Income tax Act, 1961 which gets expired within 8 years of the respective years, The carried forward losses will get expired mainly during the years 2030 to 2031.
+The Company has decided to opt for taxation under Section 115BAA of the Income Tax Act, 1961 (""Act""), which provides for a concessional tax rate of 22% (plus applicable surcharge and cess), subject to the condition that the Company foregoes specified exemptions and deductions.
+As per Section 115JB(5A), the provisions of Minimum Alternate Tax (mat) under Section 115JB shall not apply to a company that exercises the option under Section 115BAA.
+Accordingly, the Company has decided to opt for Section 115BAA, hence current tax (mat) is not applicable for the current financial year.
+The Company has brought forward unabsorbed depreciation amounting to ^4,991.32 lakhs (as at 31st March 24 ^5,343,54 lakhs) under the Income tax Act, 1961, for which there is no time limit for tax utilisation.
+Further, the Company also has carried forward losses aggregating to ^1,386.14 lakhs (as at 31st March 2024 ^4,26749 lakhs) under the Income tax Act, 1961 which gets expired within 8 years of the respective years, The carried forward losses will get expired mainly during the years 2030 to 2031.

-Accordingly, deferred tax asset has not been recognised in respect of unabsorbed losses as athey may not be used to offset taxable profits and there are no other tax planning opportunities or other evidence of recoverability in the near future.
+Accordingly, deferred tax asset has not been recognised in respect of unabsorbed losses as they may not be used to offset taxable profits and there are no other tax planning opportunities or other evidence of recoverability in the near future.

-45 Additional regulatory information
+44 Additional regulatory information

 a.
 Details of benami property held